CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 #### Metadata

-This is a one bit representation of whether or not a tile has content associated with it.
+This is a one bit representation of whether or not a tile has metadata associated with it.

 | Code | Description       |
 |------|-------------------|